Brainiac 5: Original continuity (1958–1994)

 Brainiac 5 is a teenage Coluan of the planet Colu, who claimed to be descended from the original Brainiac, one of Superman's deadliest enemies, and wished to join the Legion as atonement for his misdeeds.
 When Brainiac is revealed to be an android created by the Computer Tyrants, Brainiac 5 learns that he is descended from Vril Dox, who was a clone of Brainiac and the leader of the rebellion against the tyrants.
 Brainiac 5's ingenuity led to the invention of, amongst other things, the Legion flight ring (perfecting an invention of the original Invisible Kid based on a metal discovered by Mon-El), the anti-lead serum that allowed Mon-El to leave the Phantom Zone, and the force field belt which became the signature device of the character.
 Another of Brainiac 5's creations had less beneficial effects: the super computer Computo, which attempted to take over the world, killing one of Triplicate Girl's three selves in the process.
 He successfully destroyed his creation with "an anti-matter force".
 Another experiment, performed in conjunction with honorary Legionnaire Rond Vidar, led to the transformation of fellow scientist Professor Jaxon Rugarth into the villain Infinite Man.

 As time went on, Brainiac 5 began to be portrayed as unstable.
 Long attracted to Supergirl, Brainiac 5 creates a robot duplicate of her in his sleep, convincing himself that it is the real Supergirl.
-The Legion encounters Pulsar Stargrave, a villain who convinces Brainiac 5 that he is his long-lost father.
+The Legion encounters the villain Pulsar Stargrave, who convinces Brainiac 5 that he is his long-lost father.